 Mentoring students – particularly those without prior research experience – can be a demanding role.
 By the same token, the impact that an effective mentor can have on the subsequent career of a student can be profound.

-Before the program, I encourage all mentors to define the project that a student will approach as early and precisely as possible, including the resources that this office can provide.
+Before the Summer Research Program, all mentors are encouraged to define the project that a student will approach as early and precisely as possible, including the resources that this office can provide.
 Provide as much background and direction in advance as is possible.
-Students are most productive when associated with a well-defined project, are given the requisite knowledge/tools, and provided abundant opportunities for feedback and discussion.
+Students are most productive when they are associated with a well-defined project, given the requisite knowledge/tools, and provided abundant opportunities for feedback and discussion.

-4. How many students can be associated with a single mentor?
+How many students can be associated with a single mentor?

-6. What should I do if I have problems with my student?
+What should I do if I have problems with my student?

 Often issues between mentor and students can be clarified with some discussion.
 Please contact the Associate Dean at any sign of continued problems to help mediate the concerns.
 If problems are resistant to such interventions, students can be assigned to other laboratories.
-For the purposes of comparison, issues have arisen only once every 1-3 years that have necessitated a student be reassigned.
+For the purposes of comparison, issues have arisen only once every one to three years that have necessitated a student be reassigned.
 Most of the previous problems have stemmed from a failure of the mentor to clearly communicate the expectation of the project to the student and the student generally being unhappy with their assignment.